andyhhp/xen/docs/glossary.rst

      Sapphire Rapids (Server, 2023) CPUs.
 AMD support only CET-SS, starting with Zen3 (Both client and server, 2020) CPUs.

+   FRED
+     Flexible Return and Event Delivery is a facility in x86 CPUs which overhauls how system calls, interrupt and exception handling works.

+     Intel support for FRED is slated for Panther Lake (Client) and Diamond Rapids (Server).

    guest
      The term 'guest' has two different meanings, depending on context, and should not be confused with :term:`domain`.